Horningsea Park, New South Wales: Transport

 Cowpasture Road and Camden Valley Way are the main roads in and out of Horningsea Park, the latter providing connection to Liverpool and Camden.
-Horningsea Park is the terminus for four Busabout bus services to Liverpool, two via Cowpastures Road and Hoxton Park, and two via Camden Valley Way, Prestons and Lurnea.
+Horningsea Park is the terminus for four Transit Systems bus services to Liverpool, two via Cowpastures Road and Hoxton Park, and two via Camden Valley Way, Prestons and Lurnea.
 In 2015, railway stations opened in the neighbouring suburbs of Edmondson Park and Leppington.